Wicked Witch of the West: Oz the Great and Powerful

-Mila Kunis portrays the Wicked Witch of the West, who is named Theodora, in the 2013 Disney film Oz the Great and Powerful.
+Mila Kunis portrays the Wicked Witch of the West, who is named Theodora, in the 2013 film Oz the Great and Powerful.
 In this version, she is portrayed as a 'good witch' and as the younger sister of Evanora (Rachel Weisz), who is at war with Glinda (Michelle Williams) for control of Oz; Theodora wants nothing more than for peace to come back to their land.
 She falls in love with Oscar Diggs (James Franco), but her feelings for him are one-sided; Theodora wants to be Oscar's queen when he rules Oz.
 After Oscar goes to meet with Glinda, Evanora convinces Theodora that Oscar had betrayed her, offering her a magic apple that will help Theodora forget her disappointment.
 Theodora immediately takes a bite from it, but she realizes too late that Evanora had deceived her.
-Before Theodora can do anything, she starts feeling great pain and delirium, as the apple, tainted with dark magic causes her heart to wither.
-Her skin turns green as a side effect of the magic, while her nose becomes crooked due to her falling on it.
+Before Theodora can do anything, she starts feeling great pain and delirium as the apple, tainted with dark magic, causes her heart to wither and her skin to turn green.
 Though Evanora offers to cover up Theodora's new appearance with an enchantment, Theodora embraces her new appearance and helps her sister attempt to kill Glinda, get revenge on Oscar, and take control of Oz.
 However, she and Evanora are defeated by Oscar's illusions.
 Theodora is forced to flee the city on her broom, but she threatens to return.
-Oscar tells her he knows her wickedness isn't her doing and, if she ever finds the goodness within her, she is welcome to return.
-However, she refuses and flies off to the West (at this point now officially beginning her reign as The Wicked Witch Of The West), vowing revenge.
+Oscar tells her he knows her wickedness is not her doing and, if she ever finds the goodness within her, she is welcome to return.
+However, she refuses and flies off to the West, vowing revenge.